lpsinger/userguide/quickstart.rst

 Getting Started Checklist
 =========================

-In addition to reading this user guide, we encourage you to sign up for a certain e-mail lists and community resources.
+In addition to reading this user guide, we encourage you to sign up for certain e-mail lists and community resources.
 Make sure that you have completed the items on this checklist.

 1. Read This User Guide
 -----------------------